Data vs classifiers, who wins?: Related works

 \subsection{Benchmarking}

-In addition to OpenML-CC18 made available by OpenML, other works also highlight the importance of creating and maintaining good benchmarks, such as \citet{nie2019adversarial}.
-In this work the authors propose a new benchmark for NLI (Natural Language Inference), in which the benchmark is developed using an iterative human-and-model-in-the-loop adversary procedure.
+In addition to OpenML-CC18, provided by OpenML, other works also highlight the importance of creating and maintaining good benchmarks, such as Nie et al. (2019) \cite{nie2019adversarial}.
+In the herein paper, the authors propose a new benchmark for NLI (Natural Language Inference), whereby the benchmark is developed through iterative human-and-model-in-the-loop adversary procedure.
 In this format, humans first write problems that models cannot classify correctly.
 The resulting new hard instances serve to reveal model weaknesses and can be added to the training set to create stronger models.
 Therefore, the new model undergoes the same procedure to collect weaknesses in several rounds, where after each cycle a new stronger model is trained and a new set of tests is created.
 This cycle can be repeated endlessly to create stronger models and harder benchmarks after each iteration.

 Based on this premise, Facebook launched Dynabench \cite{facebook}, a platform for dynamic data collection and benchmarking.
 The goal is to use the adversary method to iteratively create SOTA (state of the art) models and benchmarks, so you can create a benchmark that doesn't get outdated over time.